Financial help when waiting on disability payments.

 If the medical need is immediate, then people applying for disability can be given free health care equipment for their condition.
 The assistive technology program is an option even as the Social Security Administration is reviewing the case file.
 The non-profits that offer the equipment know that someone that is sick or injured is often in a crisis situation, so they will give assistive equipment as soon as possible, even while they are waiting.

 There are several food assistance programs that take time to apply too.
 Anyone with a disability, or waiting on approval for an application, can apply for them.
 They may take a few to several times to enroll into, but options include SNAP food stamps, WIC - Special Supplemental Nutrition Program for Women, Infants, and Children, and others.
+All of these benefit programs provide free groceries to people waiting on disability as well as other low-income households.
 Read more food assistance programs.

 The disabled can often benefit from section 8 housing vouchers.
 This HUD program also takes months (or even years) to apply to and to be approved.
 So anyone waiting on their SSI disability to commence may want to consider this program too.
 It will help the client with paying their rent or energy bills, offer self-sufficiency services, and other aid.
 Learn more on how to apply for section 8 housing and how it operates.

-Many other states and non-profits may offer financial support as well as grants while the disability application is being reviewed.
+Many other states and non-profits may offer financial support for people filing disability.
+This will also include short term sources of income, even from a work at home job.
+Grants will be used the disability application is being reviewed.
 The applicant will need to either be facing a crisis or have a very low income.
 In almost all instances the administering agency will need to see proof of income, the medical conditions, copies of the information sent to SSA, and more.
 They may offer financial help for paying bills while the person is waiting.